Findaadi/Personal_Portfolio/week9_project.md

 <img src="https://github.com/Findaadi/Personal_Portfolio/blob/main/images/aidanCodereview2.png" width="500" height="400">

 <img src="https://github.com/Findaadi/Personal_Portfolio/blob/main/images/aidanCodereview2.png" width="500" height="400">

+I have requested for a change in the code.
+The changes requested are:

+- Create a separate method to update the AccomodationStatusList.
+- Use appropriate numeric data type for the capacities.

+### Code Review Feedback

 In week 9, you are continuing with the team project.
 Your portfolio entry should demonstrate how your software engineering practice is improving.
 It should include much the same content as last week's: